mojtabamoradli/REST-GraphQL-API-Server-and-Client/README.md

 your data can be reached at http://localhost:3001/dataSetOne or http://localhost:3001/dataSetTwo

+## Making REST API using express.js
+Well, I developed a simple one which you can find in node-next-restful folder.

+## GraphQL

-REST APIs have a problem commonly known as over-fetching, as the name suggests, when you query something, it returns more than what you need; `GraphQL` which is a query language for APIs, is a way we can avoid this problem; it lets us query exactly what we want when we want.
+REST APIs have a problem commonly known as over-fetching, as the name suggests, when you query something, it returns more than what you need; `GraphQL` which is a query language for APIs, is a way we can avoid this problem; it lets us query exactly what we want, when we want.

-This repository includes a complete GraphQL server which I developed using node.js + codes to connect it to the frontend.
+node-next-graphql folder includes a complete GraphQL server which I developed using express.js.

 # How to use
 ```diff